ivelin/thinkorswim-apps/README.md

 This Thinkscript strategy is a simplified interpretation of the 52 week high breakout strategy.
 It is **NOT** intended as a replacement for applying the full CANSLIM system.
 This strategy is simply a tool to help spot entry opportunities for further analysis.
 NOT A RECOMMENDATION!
 NOT FINANCIAL ADVICE!
 USE AT YOUR OWN RISK!

+**NOTE**: This strategy is designed and tested only for DAILY aggregation charts.
+Not tested for other aggregation periods.

 ### Example Chart

 Example ToS Chart applying this breakout strategy to AAPLE: